pierrejay/luckfox_pico_86panel_ui_demo/README.md

 The build system automatically discovers our source files and combines them with the existing LVGL framework to create the final `thermostat_demo` executable.

+**Note:** For a larger application, we could have created a dedicated CMakeLists.txt for the thermostat module with proper `add_subdirectory()` organization.
+For this POC, integrating directly into the main build file keeps the structure simple and maintainable.

 ### Build Process

 #### Automated Build Script - Development Workflow Optimization